strydex/TriangularTradingBot/README.md

 Usage
 -----

 Once the bot is running, it will continuously monitor the order book depth for all available trading pairs on Binance and calculate potential profits from arbitrage trades.
-When a profitable opportunity is found, the bot will execute the trades and send a notification to your Telegram group (needs to be configured).
+When a profitable opportunity is found, the bot will execute the trades and send a notification to your Telegram group.

 Contributing
 ------------